-- The proposed meeting in May-June 2019 was not funded. - Preparations for the workshop included: - Provision of operational-level longline data for main distant-water longline fleets - Visits by Japanese and Korean scientists to work with the staff on analyses: - Visit by external expert (supported by ISSF).

-23 participants, including 7 invited speakers, attended the workshop in February 2019
+- Preparations for the workshop included: - Provision of operational-level longline data for main distant-water longline fleets - Visits by Japanese (Dr. Keisuke Satoh) and Korean (Dr. Sung-Il Lee) scientists to work with the staff on analyses - Visit by external expert (Dr. Simon Hoyle, supported by ISSF). - A workshop was held on February 2019: 23 participants, including 7 invited speakers - The work continued after the workshop and the context of the project H.1.1

-- The operational data essential for improving the assessment are not permanently available to the staff. - Matching size-composition and operational data proved difficult, and is not yet completed - The additional workshop needed to finalize the work (Project H.1.e) is not currently funded.
+- The operational data essential for improving the assessment are not permanently available to the staff. - Matching size-composition and operational data proved difficult, and is not yet completed, the indices were obtained by modelling data aggregated into a 1° latitude by 1° longitude - The additional workshop needed to finalize the work (Project H.1.e) is not currently funded.